petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 *   **Default HTTP Port:**
     *   `$306=80`

+#### Tips & Tricks
+  - This port is often used for the WebUI.
+For example, you might connect by typing `http://<your-ip>:<your http port>` into a browser.

 ---

 ## `$307` – WebSocket Port
 Configures the network port for the WebSocket service.

 :::info Context
-- The WebSocket service provides a fast, modern, and efficient way for web-based user interfaces (like the ioSender WebUI) to communicate with the controller.
+- The WebSocket service provides a fast, modern, and efficient way for web-based user interfaces to communicate with the controller.
-- This is the key service for most modern network-based G-code senders.
+- This, (along with Telnet `$305`) are the key services for most modern network-based G-code senders.
 :::

 | Value | Meaning | Description |